 Filing and payment deadline

-You’ll need to postmark or e-file your Idaho state tax return by April 15 — or Oct.
+While this year is a bit different, generally you must postmark or e-file your Idaho state tax return by April 15 — or Oct.
 15 if you’ve been granted an extension.
 If the 15th is on a weekend or holiday, the deadline moves to the next business day.

 You must choose the same filing status on your Idaho state tax return as you did on your federal tax return: single, married filing jointly, married filing separately, head of household, or qualifying widow or widower.How filing status affects your taxes